filecoin-project/devgrants/open-grant-proposals/open-proposal-opscientia.md

 **Total: USD$ 17,600**

-We are budgeting for 6 weeks of work to research, design, develop permission management v1, and validate with users.
+We are budgeting for 6 weeks of work to research, design, develop *open science data wallet v1*, and validate with users.
 This will also enable us to carry out significant user-reseach to  develop a clear roadmap to further build on v1.

 #### Milestone 1: Build on initial user-research with users (neuroscientists) - 2 weeks (30 August - 10 September)
 |Team members required: | rate (per hour) | time (hours) | total |